Syncope: A Merck Manual of Patient Symptoms podcast

 Review of systems should ask about any areas of pain or injury, episodes of dizziness or near-syncope upon arising, and episodes of palpitations or chest pain with exertion.
 Patients should be asked about symptoms suggesting possible causes, including bloody or tarry stools, heavy menses (anemia); vomiting, diarrhea, or excess urination (dehydration or electrolyte abnormalities); and risk factors for pulmonary embolism (recent surgery or immobilization, known cancer, previous clots or hypercoagulable state).

 Past medical history should ask about previous syncopal events, known cardiovascular disease, and known seizure disorders.
-Drugs used should be identified (particularly antihypertensives, diuretics, vasodilators, and antiarrhythmics—see Table 8: Some Drug Causes of Syncope).
+Drugs used should be identified (particularly antihypertensives, diuretics, vasodilators, and antiarrhythmics—Table 9: Some Drug Causes of Syncope).
 Family history should note presence at a young age of heart disease or sudden death in any family member.

 General examination notes patient's mental status, including any confusion or hesitancy suggesting a postictal state and any signs of injury (eg, bruising, swelling, tenderness, tongue bite).